 Borrowing privileges are extended to Faculty, Members, Visitors, and Staff of the Institute for Advanced Study.
 Materials may be used in the library by spouses/companions of Institute Faculty, Members, Visitors, Staff, and Princeton University Faculty.

-Reading desks are available in the library for individuals who do not have offices.
+Reading desks are available in the library for individuals who do not have offices, this year it is by appointment.
 Please remember to sign out books placed on these tables.
-Library staff will help you reserve a desk.
+We are encouraging the use of AppointmentPlus to use the library to ensure social distancing during the pandemic, https://book.appointment-plus.com/chte2q9v/ .
 The HS-SS Library is part of the Institute's wireless network, access is available on both floors.

 Interlibrary Loan Services